chanced/caps/README.md

 ### Using caps.Caps

 This is likely your best option.
-You can create and utilize an instance of `caps.Caps` which as all of the conversions as methods:
+You can create and utilize an instance of `caps.Caps` which has all of the conversions as methods:

 ```go
 package main